Philliams/philliams.github.io/src/content/posts/career_5_years/meta_strategy.md

     - any un-allocated capacity is allocated to scaling
     - more un-allocated capacity is good, as it allows for more scaling effort
     - if solution turns out to not be suitable, revisit other solutions
-5. Once a final soltion is chosen
+5. Once a final solution is chosen
     - break down implementation work needed
     - plan immediate implementation needed for short-term deliverables
-    - plan scaling work for any un-used capacity
+    - plan scaling work for any unused capacity
         - clean up technical debt
         - improve performance
         - improve tooling